 Saves on costs

-Having their return to work happen in a gradual manner will help to properly integrate your employee back into the company and secure a sustained return.
+If your employee’s return to work is gradual there’s an increased likelihood they’ll make a sustained return.
 It’s not in the interests of either the employee or the employer to have them return to work only to feel overwhelmed and go off sick again.

-Showing that you’re paying attention to your employee’s needs and doing all you can to support them will make them feel valued and listened to.
-This will show them, and the wider team, that your company culture is one of help and support, which can lead to a boost in morale and overall productivity.
+Showing that you’re paying attention to your employee’s needs, and doing all you can to support them, will make them feel valued and listened to.
+This will show both them, and the wider team, that your company culture is one of help and support, which can lead to a boost in morale and overall productivity.

 Phased return to work plan